 While I love homemade pizza, I am also a big fan of pizza’s modest cousin, calzone.
 And while I am all for a from-scratch calzone recipe (and I will share some below), this post is more about ways to make easy calzone using different types of crust mixes or store-bought dough.

 Calzone is different from stromboli in two ways.
 Stromboli is rolled, like a pizza cinnamon roll, while a calzone only has a top and bottom layer.
-If a calzone is a pressed sandwich, stromboli is a baked burrito.
+If a calzone is a pressed sandwich, stromboli is a pinwheel burrito.
+I also think of calzone like a pizza pocket (or my childhood favorite: hot pocket).

 Another key to great calzone is you should serve it alongside dipping sauce—preferably marinara.
 Whatever red sauce you use inside the calzone can be served for dipping, so you don’t necessary have to make or buy two different sauces unless you want to.